Sarani1612/the-veggie-patch/README.md

 - the local clone will be created

 These instructions and more info can be found at [this GitHub Help Page](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

-### Issues
-- **Updating a recipe**: I initially got a KeyError message when trying to update a recipe.
-It turned out that the following line was the issue:\
-`if request.form['delete'] == 'checked':`\
-Given that the 'delete' checkbox was not checked, trying to access the 'delete' key would of course return an error.
-Solved by changing the code to `if request.form.get('delete') == 'checked':` as this does not throw an error when the key does not exist.
-- **Filtering based on time**: I ran into an issue while setting up the filtering function.
-I wanted to be able to filter recipes according to how much time they took to make (prep_time + cook_time).
-I was looking for a way to do something like `results = mongo.db.recipes.find({'category_name': category, "prep_time"+"cook_time": {"$lte": 30}})`\
-Obviously, it did not work with the plus symbol and I could not find another way to do it including with "$add" and "$sum".\
-I solved it by batch updating all records in the database to include a new total_time key whose value was the sum of prep_time and cook_time.
-I then added the same key-value pair to the insert_recipe and update_recipe functions so that all recipes now have the total_time field.\
-The filter function now works with `results = mongo.db.recipes.find({'category_name': category, "total_time": {"$lte": 30}})`.
-- **Flash messages not disappearing**: I have set a JavaScript setTimeout() function targeting elements with the ‘alert’ classname to remove the flash messages after 5 seconds.
-A person who kindly tested my website said that the messages did not disappear, while for me, there is only an issue with the flash message for successful deletion of a recipe.
-I have not been able to find the cause yet and this bug has therefore been left unresolved for now.

 ## Credits
 - [This article](https://pythonise.com/series/learning-flask/flask-message-flashing) by Julian Nash was used as a guide for flash messages